derekmerck/GID-Mint/README.md

 ## Future Work

 1. Database:
-  - Link an already generated ISI (based on MRN) or AOI to a GSI, so that the GSI always returns the original hash
+  - Link identifiers -- connect an already generated identifier hash to a different hash.
+For example, an already generated IRI (based on MRN) could be linked to a new GSI, so relevant GSI queries would return the original IRI hash.
-  - Check for collisions, query for whether a hash is in use
+  - Check for collisions, query for whether a hash is in use (for a given namespace)

-2. Translate to NDAR GUID generator
+2. Translate requests directly to the NDAR GUID generator